 I have no idea why we hesitate at times and give up before we start.
-For me though, it was fear that kept me from where I eventually wanted to be.
+For me, though, it was fear that kept me from where I eventually wanted to be.
 I kept imagining, dreaming, setting goals, and then giving up before I even started.
-Often, I felt it was way too much work and I really didn’t have the time or the energy to even approach this goal.
+Often, I felt it was way too much work, and I really didn’t have the time or energy to approach this goal.
 Or when it came to my health, I plainly was not ready to give up certain foods especially, gluten or sugar.
-Not to mention my courage that had been missing to even begin.
+Not to mention my courage that had been missing even to begin.

-I do have to admit that even though I had many goals in life that I did not pursue, the ones I did end up pursuing, I stuck with, I never gave up on them.
+I do have to admit that even though I had many life goals that I did not pursue, the ones I did end up pursuing, I stuck with, I never gave up on them.
 Flexibility and allowing for change was one of the main ingredients in achieving them.

 For example, my husband and I have been talking about moving out west for as long as we have been together.
 We also have always talked about the possibility of buying a camper and traveling all over.